joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6432289/2025/06/17/cam-newton-auburn-until-saturday/

 **PGA Tour leadership: Rolapp in as CEO, Monahan to be phased out**\
-`“No one hired me for my golf game here.
-That's not my job.
+`“No one hired me for my golf game here," Rolapp said.
+"That's not my job.
 My job is to do other things."`\
 https://nytimes.com/athletic/6432227/2025/06/17/pga-tour-leadership-ceo-commissioner-monahan-rolapp/

 **The Ever-Evolving Juneteenth Table**\